alkurbatov/squirrel/README.txt

     * --dry-run                    - do not delete files, only compress them.

 Configuration:
     Squirrel has ability to use configuration files (examples can be found in 'conf' directory).
-Please pay attention that command line options have higher priority and will be used insted of ones specified in configuration file.
+Please pay attention that command line options have higher priority and will be used instead of ones specified in configuration file.

 Dependencies:
     * python 2.7.5 - http://www.python.org